humrochagf/humberto.io/content/curriculum.en.md

     svg: linkedin
     display: humrochagf
     url: https://linkedin.com/in/humrochagf/

 employment: |

+    ### Ubisoft Quebec City
+    *October 2019 to present*

+    As part of the Online team, I'm responsible for creating, debugging, maintaining, and optimizing the game's online services also its related tools.

     ### Configr.com
     *February 2015 to August 2019*

     **Lead Developer | July 2019 to August 2019**

-    After passing the title forward and preparing the team to my leave, I had the chance to give back my focus to coding by designing and developing the new structure to generate and renew certificates Let's Encrypt, migrating from ACME V1 to V2, and also by adding support to wildcard certificates.
+    After passing the CTO title forward and preparing the team to my leave, I had the chance to give back my focus to coding by designing and developing the new structure to generate and renew certificates Let's Encrypt, migrating from ACME V1 to V2, and also by adding support to wildcard certificates.

     **Chief Technology Officer | September 2017 to July 2019**